Denial Appeals Process in Medical Billing

 • A letter of appeal or explanation: This is a cover letter or summary of sorts that explains to the payer why you’re appealing the claim and how your documentation supports those reasons.
 This is often the most tedious part of the process.

-• Supporting documentation: This includes any progress notes, patient labs or other formal documentation from the insurance company or medical committees that support your claim.
+• Supporting documentation: This includes any progress notes, patient labs or other formal medical record documentation from the health insurance company or medical committees that support your claim.
 Think of it as your evidence in a trial—it’s got to convince the jury of your case.

 • Insurance EOB or claim number: This seems like a no brainer, but you’ll need it.
 Oftentimes, an appeal gets lost or processed as a duplicate because the insurance company can’t connect the appeal to the original claim.
 (Remember, insurance companies receive thousands of claims every day, so they aren’t going to make the connection for you.)